 Computer vision syndrome

-This one sounds much less scary than “muscle atrophy”.
+This one sound much less scary than “muscle atrophy”.
 Actually, it sort of sounds cool.
 Robotic, almost.
 But CVS is common among those with a sedentary lifestyle, and it shouldn’t be laughed away.
 If you focus on a display device for long and uninterrupted amounts of time, you’ll start to get fatigued, experience head and neck pain, and strain your eyes.
 Tear yourself away from the screen every twenty to thirty minutes or so – if this means getting away from your desk for a couple of minutes, then all the better!

 *This is a collaboration post